 Mania presents as an elevated mood.
 A manic person is active, extroverted, dynamic, energetic, driven, overly excited, euphoric, and full of vigor (see also manic depression).
 If the underlying conflict is moderate (“hypomania”), a manic state can be highly beneficial as it raises the energy, heightens the mood, and increases a person’s efficiency and productivity.
 People with a mild or moderate mania are generally in a happy and cheerful mood.
 Severe mania, however, can consume a person due to the lasting, intense stress (sympathicotonia) and sleep deprivation.
 In children and teens, a manic (overactive, impulsive) behavior is in today's psychiatry (DSM-5) diagnosed as a “Hyperactive Disorder” (see HD related to a Motor Cortex Constellation).

 Depression presents as a low mood.
-A depressed person is passive, introverted, and listless.
+A depressed person is passive, introverted, listless, sad, and incapable of experiencing joy and pleasure (“anhedonia”).
 Depending on the intensity of the conflict, the condition ranges from a persistent feeling of sadness to a severe, “clinical” depression (see also manic depression) with debilitating effects on a person’s well-being.
 A light depressed mood, however, has definitely its favorable aspects, since it opens a space for deep introspection and for a creativity that differs from the vivacious productivity of the manic state (see Autistic Constellation).
 Artists at all times have drawn from this “productive melancholy” to create some of their greatest works.

 In children and teens, a depressed mood is in today's psychiatry (DSM-5) considered a symptom of ADD-Attention Deficit Disorder (see ADD related to a (Post)Sensory Cortex Constellation).